get-convex/convex-helpers/packages/convex-helpers/README.md

   but does not subscribe the query to the end cursor automatically.

-The syntax and interface for `paginator` is so similar to `.paginate` that it is nearly a drop-in replacement and can even be used with `usePaginatedQuery`.
+The syntax and interface for `paginator` is so similar to `.paginate` that it is nearly a drop-in replacement and can even be used with `usePaginatedQuery`[^1].
 This makes it more suitable for non-reactive pagination usecases, such as iterating data in a mutation.
 Note: it supports `withIndex` but not `filter`.

+[^1]: Note: if you want gapless pagination, use the `usePaginatedQuery` hook in `"convex-helpers/react"`, or if you're also using the cached query helpers, pass `customPagination: true` for that version.

 For more information on reactive pagination and end cursors, see https://stack.convex.dev/fully-reactive-pagination